 I decided to include both Amber and Copper Lenses, together.
 These two shades have more in common than separates them.
 Amber or Copper lenses are probably the most common dedicated lens color used for freshwater fishing.

 If you just want one lens color for all of your trout fishing I suggest going for such a lens color.

-Amber is best in moderate to high light conditions, but are still offer enough contrast to be useful in lower lights conditions and enough protection on even bright sunny days.
+Amber is best in moderate to high light conditions, but are still offers enough contrast to be useful in lower light conditions and enough protection on even bright sunny days.